How to Tax Supplemental Pay

 3. Check the box for “Supplemental Flat Rate Tax.”

 Note: IRS Publication 15 explains the types of earnings that should be taxed at the supplemental tax rate.
-The current federal supplemental tax rate is 22% for 2018.
+The current federal supplemental tax rate is 22%.
 Check with your state’s Department of Taxation to determine your state’s supplemental tax rate.
 Patriot Software will track and calculate the correct federal and state supplemental tax rate.

 To change tax frequency of Supplemental Pay:

 To change the tax frequency of the supplemental pay to a different frequency than the two options above (i.e. a bonus payment, where the tax calculation is based on a monthly or quarterly frequency):

 1. Payroll > Employee List > choose the employee from the employee list.

 2. Click the Pay Info link > Edit.

 3. Change the employee’s pay frequency and click Save.

 4. Run a separate payroll to pay only the supplemental money.

 5. Change the employee’s pay frequency back to the original frequency after you run payroll.